netbox-community/netbox/docs/installation/upgrading.md

 # Restart the WSGI Service

 Finally, restart the WSGI service to run the new code.
-If you followed this guide for the initial installation, this is done using `supervisorctl`:
+If you followed this guide for the initial installation, this is done using `systemctl:

 ```no-highlight
 # sudo systemctl restart netbox